-Research on All-Party Primaries
+Research on All-Party Primaries, Participation, and Accountability

 Sinclair, O’Grady, Miller & Murphy, “Participation and Competition in Top-Two Elections: Trade-Offs in Election Reform.”
 State Politics & Policy Quarterly.
 2026. | Finds that Top Two increases meaningful competition in safe districts and shifts decisive elections from low-turnout partisan primaries to higher-turnout general elections, increasing meaningful voter participation.
 Winners must secure support from substantially larger portions of the electorate, strengthening accountability without favoring any particular ideological faction.
 Notably, in Top Two general elections in safe districts, incumbents must compete before larger electorates, and even poorly resourced candidates can generate strong challenges — demonstrating that dominant-party districts are not structurally insulated from insurgent campaigns.